What is hives

 We distinguish two forms here:

 Spontaneous acute urticaria, the symptoms of which subside after six weeks at the latest.
-Triggers are, for example, infections, sometimes in combination with painkillers.
-Acute allergic reactions, for example to insect stings by bees or wasps, food or medications, can also occur with acute urticaria and then possibly also be associated with dangerous symptoms such as asthma or circulatory collapse; these complaints then manifest themselves quickly, practically always within the first hour after the allergic contact.
-If a current urticaria manifests itself for the first time and runs its course without accompanying symptoms, further clarification is not absolutely necessary.
+Triggers include infections, sometimes in combination with painkillers.
+Genuine immediate allergic reactions, for example to insect stings from bees or wasps, food or medication, can also occur with acute urticaria and may then be associated with dangerous symptoms such as asthma or circulatory collapse; these symptoms then manifest themselves quickly, practically always within the first hour after contact with the allergy.
+If acute urticaria manifests itself for the first time and proceeds without accompanying symptoms, further clarification is not absolutely necessary.

 Spontaneous chronic urticaria with symptoms lasting longer than six weeks.
-Possible triggers are:
+In the majority of cases, the cause remains unclear or is autoimmune mediated.
+Genuine food or additive triggers are rare.

-Pressure and temperature stimuli trigger physical urticaria.
+Pressure, temperature or other physical stimuli trigger physical urticaria.
 Their symptoms are usually confined to the area where the stimulus occurred.
-However, sometimes it spreads over a larger area.
+Sometimes, however, it spreads over a larger area.

 There are several triggers of physical hives.
 These include: